• Tel: +44(0)1479 821248

 Birding is good, with over 110 species expected; all our summer migrants are still present, and waders, gulls and terns are on the move in numbers at the coast.
 Scottish Crossbill, Ptarmigan and Crested Tit are resident and of course we look for them, though perhaps not spending as much time on birds as on other itineraries; there is just so much wildlife to fit in!

 Mammals might include Mountain and Brown Hares, Roe and Red Deer, Red Squirrel, Bottle-nosed Dolphin and perhaps Otter and Badger.
 We start most days with a look at the moth trap, which we move around to 2 or 3 sites throughout the week.
 Catches number into the hundreds at this time of year, with good chances of large and colourful hawkmoths and tiger-moths.
-Butterflies should include the first emerging Scotch Argus and other stunners such as Dark Green Fritillary and Large Heath, and dragonflies and damsels should be in good number, with hard to see species such as Northern Damselfly still on the wing.
+Butterflies should include the first emerging Scotch Argus and other stunners such as Mountain Ringlet, Dark Green Fritillary and Large Heath, while dragonflies and damsels should be on the wing in good number.

 Those who have joined our popular 'Highland Wildlife' tour earlier in the summer should find this holiday particularly interesting, as changes in the season mean many changes to wildlife, especially to flora and insect life.